 If your organization has at least 50 active subscriptions or licenses of JetBrains products, you can use the Floating License Server to activate WebStorm instances within your company network.
 Keep in mind that the License Server itself requires internet access for connecting to the JetBrains Account.

-For more information, see Register WebStorm.
+For more information, refer to Register WebStorm.

 Some code inspections verify external resources.
 For example, the Non-existent web resource inspection highlights dead links.
 If you don't have internet access, these inspections will not work and dead links will not be highlighted.

-For more information, see Code inspections.
+For more information, refer to Code inspections.

 Version control systems